alvicstep/kintwin/layouts/readme.md

 ## Custom Layout
-Contoured Kinesis keyboards can be setup for a layout that is impossible to recreate on a keyboard lacking thumb clusters.
-The custom layout below attempts to take full advantage of thumb cluster keys by simultaneously pressing multiple modifiers with only two fingers.
+Contoured Kinesis keyboards belong to a relatively small group of keyboards that utilize thumb clusters.
+The keycap profiles of thumb cluster keys make it easy to press multiple keys simultaneously by a thumb finger.
+Co-locating CTRL, SHIFT and KEYPAD modifiers in the thumb cluster gives truly unique capabilities to these keyboards.

 ### Software Developer Layout
-The **soft_dev** layout is optimized for a software development on a Windows machine.
-It is a result of trial and error of TMK/QMK features and many years of daily usage.
+The **soft_dev** layout is optimized for software development on a Windows machine.
+It is a result of many years of daily usage, keeping what works and removing what does not.
-Even if it might not be exactly what you are looking for, I am sure that some of the ideas could be useful when designing a new layout.
+Even if it might not be exactly what you are looking for, some of the ideas described below could be useful when designing a new layout.

-#### Layout Considerations
-- **fast operations** - Contoured Kinesis keyboards have enough keys to avoid using such QMK features as "Leader Key" or "OneShot key"
-- **specific finger tasks** - some fingers are much better at certain tasks than others on Kinesis keyboards.
-For example, using little finger by repeatedly pressing a key is a much faster operation than using a thumb key.
-At the same time a thumb finger is perfect for pressing one or more modifier keys at the same time
-- **rarely used keys** - some keys are rarely used.
-Some key presses are hard to execute.
-It is a good idea to map rarely used keys to hard to press positions.
-For example, the hardest keys to press are by a little finger on lowest row, at least for me.
-TILDE\BACKTICK key is a good candidate for this

 #### Layout Features
 - 3 layers: default layer, keypad layer, numpad layer